 2. Good Words 1869, By Norman Macleod, Donald Macleod,

 “The public may not be aware that there is a photographic album at Scotland Yard, in which may be seen the carte of every ticket-of-leave man in the country … One carte de visite is kept in the police album at Scotland Yard, another at the station-house of the division of the metropolis in which he may select to reside, and a third is forwarded to any country district he may wish to remove to …”

-3. From the museum at Metropolitan Police History (UK):
+3. From the museum at the Metropolitan Police Heritage Centre UK:

 “From 1862, copies of photographs of criminals taken by prison governors were sent to Scotland yard, and formed a “Rogues Gallery”.
 In 1864 the first murder on the railway occurred when a bank clerk named Briggs was killed.
 The suspect Muller escaped the country by sailing boat, but was eventually caught by detectives on a steamship.
 On 20th June 1869 the Home Secretary gave authority for the creation of a detective department.
 The tipstaves issued to plain clothes officers from 1867 were re-issued in 1870 engraved “Metropolitan Police officer in plain clothes”.